rayhog/aviator-jekyll-template/_documentation/tql1.04.md

   <br>

-  The following diagram shows the software nodes and the relationship directions.
+  The following diagram shows the software nodes and the relationships directions.
   <br>

   ![API Image](/images/sw_graph.png)<br>&nbsp;
   <br>

-   For any queries that use relationships, follow the relationship direction in the node graph.
+   For any queries that use relationships, follow the relationship direction that's shown in the node graph.
    {: .warning}

   <br>
-  <b>Query Intent:</b> To get software editions named "Enterprise Developer" and where the edition order is equal to two.  <br>
+  <b>Query Intent:</b> To get software editions named "Enterprise Developer" and add the condition where the edition order is equal to two.  <br>
   In this query, you only have to query the software edition node.

-    1. Use `MATCH` to select the software edtion node, and add the alias `se` to the node that you refer to in the `RETURN` clause.<br>
+    1. Use `MATCH` to select the software edtion node, and add the alias `se`or any other alias to the node that you refer to in the `RETURN` clause.<br>
       `MATCH (se:SOFTWARE_EDITION)`
     2. Use the `WHERE` and `AND` clauses to add conditions that filter the output.<br>
       `MATCH (alias:SOFTWARE_EDITION) WHERE s.order = 2 AND s.edition = "Enterprise Developer"`<br>